Z4ck404/wazuh-elk-searchguard/README.md

 In this repository (fork from [wazuh-docker 3.13](https://github.com/wazuh/wazuh-docker/tree/3.13) ) you will find :

 * Wazuh: It runs the Wazuh manager, Wazuh API and Filebeat (for integration with Elastic Stack).
 * Kibana: Provides a web user interface to browse through alerts data.
-It includes Wazuh plugin for Kibana, that allows you to visualize agents configuration, and SearchGuard Kibana plugin that ensures the security of the stack and a GUI to configure alerts and SearchGuard Tenants.
+It includes Wazuh plugin for Kibana, that allows you to visualize agents configuration, and SearchGuard Kibana plugin that ensures the security of the stack and a GUI to configure alerts and SearchGuard Tenants, configure and create Alerts using Signals.
 * Elasticsearch: An Elasticsearch container (working as a single-node cluster) using Elastic Stack Docker images.